Steve Isaacs: Biography

 Isaacs then worked as a web designer and Flash animator, producing film and television websites.
 While working as a designer, he often played solo material at various clubs in L.A.
 It was at one of these acoustic shows that a common friend of his and Dave Navarro's attended.
 She brought Isaacs' music to Navarro, Stephen Perkins and Chris Chaney's attention, the three having recently broken up with alternative rock pioneers Jane's Addiction.
 The foursome's early writing sessions took place in Stephen Perkins' garage and ultimately gave birth to a new band, The Panic Channel.
 The band signed to Capitol Records in 2005 and released their debut album One on August 15, 2006.
 After the band's 2007 tour in support of (ONe), Isaacs moved back to New York City.

 From 2007–2010, Isaacs acted as Creative Director at Deep Focus NYC, an interactive marketing and advertising agency specializing in social media.
 His 2009 campaign for HBO's Flight of the Conchords won two Webby Awards and creative directed the Mad Men viral microsite, Mad Men Yourself.
 Isaacs then moved back to Los Angeles to work at entertainment marketing agency BLT Communications where his projects included the digital advertising campaigns for Disney/Pixar's Brave and Disney's The Muppets.

 In June 2013, Isaacs launched the web series Sweet Ride USA, acting as host, executive producer and creative director.
 In the show, Isaacs hosts exploratory bicycle rides searching for desserts on routes designed to burn off all the calories consumed.
 The show was featured in an 8-page story in the March 2014 issue of Bicycling Magazine.

 He is now the EVP of Creative at Legion Creative.
 He is also an illustrator for Cinephile: A Card Game and A is for Auteur, a kid’s picture book about the world’s best directors.

+He lives in Los Angeles with his wife April and daughter Hanalei.